lingtalfi/Light_BreezeGenerator/personal/mydoc/pages/ling-breeze-generator.md

                         # The custom prefix (see the "adding custom methods" section for more details)
                         customPrefix: Custom

-                        # Whether to use the micro-permission checking
+                        # Whether to use the micro-permission checking.
+                        # The default setting is false.
-                        useMicroPermission: true
+                        useMicroPermission: false

                         # The name of the plugin handling the micro-permission (if useMicroPermission is true)
                         microPermissionPluginName: Light_Kit_Admin